Charles W. Clark (businessman)

 Charles Walker Clark, also known as "C. W. Clark" or "Charlie Clark" (November 3, 1871 – April 3, 1933), was an American businessman and the eldest son of William Andrews Clark Sr., one of the Copper Kings.

 Early life

-Clark was born on November 3, 1871 in Deer Lodge, Montana.
+Clark was born on November 3, 1871, in Deer Lodge, Montana.
 His father, William A. Clark (1839–1925), was a Montana copper magnate and later a United States Senator for Montana.
 His mother, Katherine Louise Stauffer (1844–1893), was a socialite.

-Career
+Education and Career

+Charlie was provided elite schooling in New York City and throughout Europe, and graduated from Yale University in 1893.
+He could read Greek and French, and played the violin.
 He served as the manager and later as chairman of the United Verde Copper Company in Jerome, Arizona.
 Together with his father and his brother, he was also a partner in a bank in Butte, Montana.